 The Gardens were conceived and pioneered by the then-British state treasurer of Selangor, A.R.
 Venning.
 The park has since developed beyond Venning's wildest imaginings, with a museum and several nature-based pavilions attached to the capital's greenest patch.

 Free to the public, the Taman Orkid is a beautiful, well-landscaped garden where people may roam about, relax on benches, and enjoy the sweet smells of exotic flora.
 Water trickles over stones past vine-covered trellises and tropical trees with leaves larger than the visitors.

-The hibiscus is the national flower of Malaysia and it is showcased with pride by the local hobbyists that maintain the manicured gardens.
+The hibiscus is the national flower of Malaysia, and it is showcased with pride by the local hobbyists that maintain the manicured gardens.

 The two-hectare KL Deer Park is an enclosed space containing a groomed lake, jogging trail, and a few species of deer including mouse deer.

 A one-hour Segway tour winds through the Lake Gardens, using an itinerary that departs from the National Museum and explores the gardens' walking paths and the deer park's trails.
-The tour costs MYR 299 (about US$66) - totally worth it, if only to avoid the sweat and effort of hoofing it entirely.

 An inexpensive tram service leaves from Dataran Merdeka's KL City Gallery and explores the Lake Gardens and the rest of the heritage park around it.
 You can hop off at any stop, and hop back on the next tram that comes by.
-The service costs MYR 2 (about US$0.45) and half that for children.

 Edited by Mike Aquino